bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 ---
 Speaker 1: 00:00:00

-Just as a warning, so don't do this at home.
+Just as a warning: don't do this at home.

 Speaker 0: 00:00:01